 Real estate investors prefer hard money financing over traditional or bank financing for a multitude of reasons.
 One main factor is the speed at which they can procure the financing.
 A quick closing with fewer contingencies on financing can be a powerful negotiating tool when purchasing investment real estate.
 Another reason is that real estate investors typically make a higher return on investment with hard money loans due to the fact they can finance the repairs to the property as opposed to using their cash.

 Once you have found an investment property, you should forward the executed contract to your Sherman bridge loan officer.
-At this time or before you will be immediately provided with an estimate of your down payment, monthly payment, and estimated net profit based on the deal figures and projected holding time.
-Next you click here to “order rehab inspection.”
-This is the form that you and your contractor complete to tell us how much money you want to borrow for repairs; alternatively you can just send us your contractor bid.
-After we receive the form or a bid, we are ready to order a subject-to-repairs appraisal and generate loan documents for closing.
+At this time or before, you will be provided with an estimate of your down payment, monthly payment, and estimated net profit based on the deal figures and projected holding time.
+Next, you’ll order your rehab inspection and pay your commitment fee.
+You’ll also provide your rehab budget, which documents your rehab plan and the amount of money you want to borrow for repairs.
+After we receive your rehab budget, we are ready to order a subject-to-repairs appraisal and generate loan documents for closing.
 We like at least seven business days from receipt of a contract to closing, but shorter turn times can sometimes be accommodated.

-Most of the underwriting is performed on the asset you are purchase verses the individual, although a credit score above 600 and a minimum of $30,000 in liquid assets is required.
-The loans are not available to first time homebuyers, and the purchaser can not occupy the homes during the life of the loan.
+Most of the underwriting is performed on the asset you are purchasing verses the individual, although a credit score above 600 and a minimum of $30,000 in liquid assets are required.
+Our loans are not available to first time homebuyers, and the purchaser can not occupy the homes during the life of the loan.
 Loans are only made to real estate investors.

-Currently, loans are available in Alabama, California, Colorado, Florida, Georgia, Kentucky, Maryland, New Jersey, North Carolina, Ohio, Oklahoma, Pennsylvania, Tennessee, Texas, Virginia and Wisconsin.
+Sherman Bridge currently lends in Alabama, California, Colorado, District of Columbia, Florida, Georgia, Kansas, Kentucky, Maryland, Missouri, New Jersey, North Carolina, Ohio, Oklahoma, Pennsylvania, South Carolina, Tennessee, Texas, Virginia and Wisconsin.

 Yes.
 Sherman Bridge Lending will order all inspections.
 These will include an appraisal, survey, and home inspection.
 The borrower will not be responsible for providing any reports, and Sherman Bridge will not accept any submitted reports if the borrower does order one of the above.